-- 10.2.1 Comply with the Statutory Framework for the EYFS 2017 - 10.2.2 Complete the EYFS Profile and take part in the moderation process led by SCC where appropriate - 10.2.3 Comply with other legal obligations including (but not restricted to), Employment Law, Antidiscriminatory legislation, Health and Safety legislation and Data Collection Regulations. - Have a Designated Safeguarding Lead (DSL) or deputy DSL on duty at each setting who has attended a child protection course and follow the regulations and procedures of the Safeguarding Children's Partnership We expect that this person will have been on the 'Working together to Safeguard Children' and 'Surrey Safeguarding Modules 1 and 2'.
-They will also update their knowledge every two years by completing a refresher course and be committee to ensure that they keep up to date of relevant safeguarding topics. - Have a named Special Educational Needs and Disability Coordinator (SENCO) who works in the setting and will attend any relevant training, including SENCO, network meetings.
+- 10.2.2 Comply with other legal obligations including (but not restricted to), Employment Law, Antidiscriminatory legislation, Health and Safety legislation and Data Collection Regulations. - Have a Designated Safeguarding Lead (DSL) or deputy DSL on duty at each setting who has attended a child protection course and follow the regulations and procedures of the Safeguarding Children's Partnership We expect that this person will have been on the 'Working together to Safeguard Children' and 'Surrey Safeguarding Modules 1 and 2'.
+They will also update their knowledge every two years by completing a refresher course and be committed to ensure that they keep up to date of relevant safeguarding topics.

+Have a named Special Educational Needs and Disability Coordinator (SENCO) who works in the setting and will attend any relevant training, including SENCO, network meetings.